housseindjirdeh/hdjirdeh.github.io/_posts/2016-06-12-introduction-to-angular2-and-redux.markdown

 Redux and Angular 2
 ------------------

-Scott Logic goes into some serious detail on integrating Redux with state persistence and time travel, [Angular 2 Time Travel with Redux](http://blog.scottlogic.com/2016/01/25/angular2-time-travel-with-redux.html)
+Colin Eberhardt goes into some nice detail on integrating Redux with state persistence and time travel, [Angular 2 Time Travel with Redux](http://blog.scottlogic.com/2016/01/25/angular2-time-travel-with-redux.html)